 A career as a GIS expert usually requires them to work at least 40 hours per week.
 Sometimes, when the work pressure is more and they are required to accomplish a project in less time, their working hours may extend to 45-50 hours per week.
 They may also be required to work in a day, evening, or night shifts if working in production.

 Min 45 Hours

-He or she works 8 to 9 hours a day.
+A career as a GIS expert involves working 8 to 9 hours a day.
 Sometimes it may require overtime in several situations.
 A GIS expert works 35 -40 hours a week.